U.S.-based stock funds attract $3.45 billion: Lipper

 Stock exchange-traded funds, which are thought to represent the institutional investor, attracted $3.05 billion in new cash, while stock mutual funds, which are commonly purchased by retail investors, attracted just $406 million.

 “It was a last play by ETF investors,” said Tom Roseen, head of research services at Lipper.
-The S&P 500 rose 29.6 percent for the year, marking its best year since 1997.
+The S&P 500, which rose 29.6 percent for the year, marked its best year since 1997.

+Stock funds attracted a record $320 billion in new cash in 2013, trouncing the previous record of $201.5 billion in 2004 and marking the first inflows in three years, according to preliminary Lipper data.
+Lipper began tracking the funds in 1992.

+Stock mutual funds attracted $183.7 billion of the net inflows into stock funds in 2013, while stock ETFs attracted $136.4 billion, the preliminary data show.

+Funds that specialize in U.S. stocks attracted $163.9 billion of the net inflows into stock funds in 2013, while funds that mainly hold non-U.S. stocks attracted over $156 billion.

+In the latest week, funds that hold Japanese stocks attracted $294 million after minor outflows over the previous week.
+Tokyo’s Nikkei share average rose to a six-year high on December 26 and ended the year up 56.7 percent, buoyed by Japan’s aggressive fiscal and monetary stimulus.

-Taxable bond funds had outflows of $3.3 billion, reversing the prior week’s inflows.
-Investors sold bonds over the period on data showing improvement in U.S. jobs.
-Investors also braced for the Federal Reserve to begin cutting back on its $85 billion in monthly bond-buying stimulus in January.
+Taxable bond funds had outflows of $3.3 billion in the latest week, reversing the prior week’s inflows.
+Investors sold bonds over the period on data showing improvement in U.S. jobs, while bracing for the Fed to begin cutting back its $85 billion in monthly bond-buying stimulus in January.

 Investors pulled $1.1 billion out of funds that mainly hold safe-haven U.S. Treasuries, marking their biggest weekly outflows since early October.
 The yield on the benchmark 10-year U.S. Treasury topped 3 percent on December 27, marking a two-and-a-half year high.

+Through the end of the year, the yield on the benchmark 10-year U.S. Treasury rose about 140 basis points from a yearly low of 1.62 percent on May 2.
+Investors feared that a pullback in the Fed’s bond-buying would hurt bond prices by causing rates to spike higher.

+High-yield bond funds sustained outflows of $5.3 billion in 2013, marking their first annual withdrawals since 2005.
+Analysts have said that investors awakened to the risk of losses in bonds last year, despite the view that they are safer than stocks.

-Funds that hold floating-rate bank loans, which are protected from rising interest rates by being pegged to floating-rate benchmarks, attracted just $142.3 million in new cash, marking the weakest turnout for the funds since October 2012.
+Funds that hold floating-rate bank loans, which are protected from rising interest rates by being pegged to floating-rate benchmarks, attracted just $142.3 million in new cash over the weekly period, marking the weakest turnout for the funds since October 2012.

+Those small inflows were an anomaly, since the funds attracted $62.6 billion in new cash in 2013, trouncing the previous record inflow of $18.2 billion in 2010.
+The funds, which Lipper began tracking in 2003, gained demand on the concerns of rising interest rates.

-Money market funds, which are low-risk vehicles that invest in short-term securities, attracted about $14 billion in new cash after sizeable inflows of $21.4 billion over the prior week.
+Thin trading volume over the reporting period resulted in inflows of $14 billion into money market funds, which are low-risk vehicles that invest in short-term securities.
+The funds are viewed as a place to park cash.

 Reporting by Sam Forgione; Editing by Diane Craft and Phil Berlowitz